-Pregnancy is an exciting time for many women, but it can also be filled with anxiety and questions about what to expect.
+Pregnancy is an exciting time for many women, but it can also be filled with anxiety and questions.
 Week 2 of pregnancy brings its own unique set of experiences that will vary from woman to woman.

-The first few weeks after conception are critical as your body begins adjusting to the presence of a new life within you.
-During week 2, most women won’t even know they’re pregnant yet since symptoms typically don’t start until later in the cycle.
-However, at this stage, there are changes happening inside your body that will eventually lead to those telltale signs.
+The first weeks after conception are significant as your body begins adjusting to the presence of a new life.
+During week 2, most women won’t even know they’re pregnant yet since symptoms typically don’t start until later.

 Changes In Your Body